ms/buildtogether.tech/src/ip/index.md

 [% i "patent" "intellectual property!patent" %][% g patent %]Patents[% /g %][% /i %] apply
 to inventions, technological improvements, certain designs, business methods, and a few other things.
-They grant a monopoly---the right to exclude others from using the patented idea---for a fixed period of time (usually twenty years).
+They grant a monopoly—the right to exclude others from using the patented idea—for a fixed period of time (usually twenty years).
 Since the right is stronger, the requirements for obtaining a patent are more
 stringent: it can take years, hundreds of pages of paperwork, and thousands of dollars to secure one.